-A year later she was part of the opening act of the Lena Horne Show at the Cocoanut Grove.
-Shortly thereafter the 21-year-old became a featured dancer in the Broadway show “Kismet”.
-Her appearance in New York’s Versailles Club prompted director George Abbott and legendary choreographer Bob Fosse to immediately cast her as the dancing lead in “The Pajama Game.”
+A year later she was part of the opening act of the Lena Horne Show at the Cocoanut Grove in Los Angeles, CA. Shortly thereafter the 21-year-old was selected by choreographer Jack Cole to become a featured dancer and a Princess of Ababu, in the original Broadway production of “Kismet.”
+Her appearance in New York’s Versailles Club prompted director George Abbott and legendary choreographer Bob Fosse to immediately cast her as the dancing lead, Gladys Hotchkiss, in the Broadway musical, “The Pajama Game.”
 There she first saw her name in lights on Broadway.

-During this period, she met and married young actor Steve McQueen after only four months of dating.
-When Steve’s star rose, they wound up on the cover of Life Magazine and became Hollywood’s newest “power couple”.
-They were married over 15 years and had two children together: a daughter, Terry Leslie McQueen (1959–1998), and a son, Chad McQueen, born in 1960.
-There are also four grandchildren from this union: Molly, Steven R., Chase and Madi McQueen
+During this period, Neile Adams met and married young actor Steve McQueen after only four months of dating.
+When Steve’s star rose, they wound up on the cover of LIFE magazine and became Hollywood’s newest “power couple.”
+They were married over 15 and half years and had two children together: a daughter, Terry Leslie McQueen (1959–1998), and a son, Chadwick Steven McQueen, born in 1960.
+The union produced four grandchildren: Molly, Steven R., Chase and Madison McQueen.

-She would later marry Alvin Toffel, then president of the Norton Simon Museum until Toffel’s death in 2005.
+Neile Adams later married Alvin Toffel, then president of the Norton Simon Museum.
+They remained married until Toffel’s death in 2005.

-Neile’s proudest accomplishment is being the model for Picasso’s PICASSO EROTIC which hangs in the Picasso Museum in Barcelona.
-Probably the only American to have that honor.
-“Spanish-speaking though I maybe”.
+Neile’s proudest accomplishment is being the model, and the only American to have that honor, for Pablo Picasso’s PICASSO EROTIC, which hangs in the Picasso Museum in Barcelona, Spain.

-Adams is an active member of the charitable organization, SHARE and is a board member of The Boys Republic of Chino Hills.
+Neile Adams McQueen is a member of the charitable organization, SHARE (Share Happily And Reap Endlessly) and is a board member of The Boys Republic of Chino Hills, CA.